Ghost-chu/QuickShop-Reremake/.github/ISSUE_TEMPLATE/bug_report.md

 **Paste link:**
  Execute command /qs paste, you will got a link contains your server infomations, paste it under this text.
+ You must create a paste, except plugin completely won't work.
+ If create failed, you should can find a paste file under plugin/QuickShop folder.
 - 【REPLACE ME TO PASTE LINK】

 **Additional context**